Skip to content

 Below are a list of all registers available for interaction with the SPI.
 The first column shows the single byte address of each register.
 The second column contains register and field names.
 All fields within a register are indented in a tree structure to indicate which register they belong to.
 The third column, "Bit", denotes which bit positions inside the register is occupied by the field.
 The "Type" column denotes whether the register is read-only (R), write-only (W), or read-write (R/W).

 The final column, "Reset value", denotes the default value of each field, specified in hexadecimal format.
 That is, when the module comes factory new, or after DEVICE_RESET has been set to 1, the registers will revert to their reset values.
 A reset value of - means either the register is write-only, or that it can be change depending on circumstance.
-For instance, the reset value of ANTENNA_SELECTOR depends on if the module is an MWA-N2 or MWA-N3 module since only the N3 has an internal antenna (see system overview about MWA's).
+For instance, the reset value of ANTENNA_SELECTOR depends on if the module is an MWA-N2 or MWA-N3 module since only the N3 has an internal antenna (see Integration page for information about MWA's).

 Address Name Bit Type Reset value